 Day 16: Climb the mountain to visit the Christ the Redeemer statue

-If you’re backpacking Rio de Janeiro, you will no doubt want to visit its iconic Christ the Redeemer statue.
+If you’re in Rio de Janeiro, you will no doubt want to visit its iconic Christ the Redeemer statue.
 This captivating statue is the world’s largest Art Deco sculpture and one of the New Seven Wonders of the World.

 To truly appreciate the scale of this monument, you need to climb the mountain and stand at his feet.
 Luckily, there is transport available to take you up to the peak.